Ketasaja/zap/docs/config/types.md

 ## Vectors

-Zap supports serializing Vector3s, although zap has both a Vector3 type and a Vector2 type.
+Zap supports serializing Vector3s and `vector`s, although zap has both a Vector3 type and a Vector2 type.
 Zap does not allow the use of Vector2s, and instead only allows Vector3s as Vector2s don't use Luau's native vector type and instead are allocated on the heap.
 And thus, Zap's Vector2 type is almost the same as the Vector3 type, except it doesn't serialize the Z axis.

 ## DateTimes